Reverse Hoteling: Best Practices for the Hybrid Office

 Hoteling vs reverse hoteling

-Like we’ve covered, in reverse hoteling, some employees still have their own desks, which only go into the desking pool when they are away from the office.
+As we’ve covered, in reverse hoteling, some employees still have their own workstations, which only go into the desking pool when they are away from the office.

 But in ‘regular’ hoteling, there are no assigned desks.
 All desks are always in the desking pool, and employees can reserve desks—and often conference rooms and meeting rooms—in advance, just like you would hotel rooms.